 Bonus: If you’re in a role where you do more than IC, the template can be used for external communication projects, too.

-This is where you add background on your company, the number of employees you need to reach, past challenges you’ve faced with internal communications (or a lack of it), and why the company needs this strategy.
+This is where you add background on your company, the number of employees you need to reach, past challenges you’ve faced with internal communications, and why the company needs this strategy.

-Background is important to inform your strategy and can also be helpful to use as talking points when you present your work.
+Background is important to inform your strategy.
+It can also be helpful to use as talking points when you present your work.

-In our ongoing quest to show that communicators are more than messengers, it’s important to present your strategy and its results to your team and to leadership.
-This gives you the opportunity to reflect on the successes and shortcomings with your team and show off your strategic approach to high-level decision makers.
+In our ongoing quest to show how communicators are more than messengers, it’s important to present your strategy and its results to your team and to leadership.
+This gives you the opportunity to reflect on the successes and shortcomings with your team.
+And you can show off your strategic approach to high-level decision makers.

 This is where you include a detailed review of the current state of your internal communications, including the comms challenges you deal with and how you currently communicate with employees.